 - Incented: Formulary products are classified for reimbursement by product type including brand, generic, specialty, lifestyle, preferred, and nonpreferred.
 Incented formularies are increasingly popular because, when aligned with rational cost sharing levels, they help drive utilization to the lowest net cost drugs.

 Prior authorization means that you must receive approval before you can receive certain drugs.

-The WellDyneRx Prescription Delivery Service is a convenient and cost-effective way to order up to a 90-day supply of medicine for delivery to a home or business.
+The WellDyneRx Mail Order Pharmacy is a convenient and cost-effective way to order up to a 90-day supply of medicine for delivery to a home or business.
 This helps to avoid having to visit a local retail pharmacy each month and save money on prescriptions.

-WellDyneRx’s Prescription Delivery Service is convenient for members who regularly take medicines for chronic, long-term conditions such as high blood pressure, high cholesterol, and diabetes.
+WellDyneRx’s Mail Order Pharmacy is convenient for members who regularly take medicines for chronic, long-term conditions such as high blood pressure, high cholesterol, and diabetes.

 WellDyneRx recommends obtaining a new prescription from a health care provider when transferring to the WellDyneRx Prescription Delivery Service.
-Members must register online, or complete the Prescription Delivery Service registration form and mail it to WellDyneRx, before a prescription can be filled.
+Members must register online, or complete the Mail Order Pharmacy registration form and mail it to WellDyneRx, before a prescription can be filled.